Responsible Gambling in the United States

 Support for friends and family

 Gambling problems don’t just affect the sufferer.
 The friends and family of problem gamblers and gambling addicts need support, too.
-They need guidance on how to help their loved one, but they also need support for their own struggles with the situation.
+They need guidance on how to help their loved one with problem gambling, but they also need support for their own struggles with the situation.

 In terms of guidance, the most important thing to do is remain as positive as you can about your loved one’s eventual position in recovery.
 Give them support and honesty about the problem, but avoid judgment, as the problem gambler is likely defensive and vulnerable about their problem already.